-Faith is a substance much like air.
-To the naked eye it cannot be seen; yet, when I exercise my faith in Jesus Christ to its fullest capacity I can feel it in every cell of my body.
-Still, learning to exercise our faith is a difficult process to explain – some would say you just do it – and that is easy when life is moving along smoothly.
-It is when we feel fear, sorrow, pain and discouragement that faith begins to be a little more difficult to understand or “just do;” yet, that is exactly what faith requires of us.
+Faith is a substance much like oxygen.
+To the naked eye it cannot be seen; yet, when I exercise my faith in Jesus Christ I can feel it in every cell of my body.
+Still, learning to exercise our faith is a difficult process to explain.
+Some would say you just do it – and that is easy when life is moving along smoothly.
+It is when we feel fear, sorrow, pain, and discouragement that faith begins to be a little more difficult to understand or “just do;” yet, that is exactly what faith requires of us.
 To do, to act, and to be.
 I have found four key principles in exercising and building my own faith.

 Learn wisdom, learn patience, and learn to trust God and His desire to help us grow.
 The greatest place to learn more about faith is in the scriptures.
-By immersing ourselves in the word of God and developing a sincere desire to understand, we open a conduit to knowledge.
-Similar to learning “line upon line”2 as the scriptures teach, moving forward in faith will help make your faith stronger.
+Immersing ourselves in the scriptures and developing a sincere desire to understand opens a conduit to knowledge.
+Similar to learning “line upon line” as the scriptures teach, moving forward in faith will help make your faith stronger.

 Seek the Spirit

 The Holy Ghost is a remarkable teacher.
-When we live our lives in a way that invites His presence we will be taught, and our capacity will be increased.
+When we live in a way that invites His presence we will be taught.
+Our capacity will be increased.

 The scriptures teach us to pray always.
-The Lord will provide spiritual oxygen and support if we are willing to open the door and receive His divine assistance.
+The Lord provides spiritual oxygen and support if we are willing to open the door and receive His divine assistance.

 “Be still and know that I am.”
 (Psalms 46:10) Life is loud and busy, and it is easy to forget to stop and make time to listen.
 Be sensitive to the quiet promptings you receive, and then move forward with faith.

-My daughter’s counsel to “Just Breath” at the top of the incline brought my physical body relief as I took deep cleansing breaths in through my nose and emptied my lungs through my mouth.
+My daughter’s counsel to “Just Breath” brought my physical body relief as I took deep cleansing breaths.
 As we breathe in faith and blow out fear, our souls can be strengthened, uplifted and inspired.